-Applicants will go through an initial financial review process.
-Each applicant will be reviewed on a 125point scale.
-The scoring factors and weight that applications will be assessed on the following criteria:
+Applicants will go through an eligibility check and initial review.
+Each applicant will be reviewed on a 100-point scale.
+Applications will be assessed using the following scoring factors and weight criteria:

-- Project Details (30) - How well does the project (select as many as applicable but at least one of the following): - Preserve and honor the cultural heritage of Minnesota? - Provide education and student outreach on cultural diversity? - Support the development of culturally diverse humanities programming? - Empower communities in building identity and culture, including but not limited to preserving and honoring communities whose Indigenous cultures are endangered or disappearing? - Community Involvement (30) - How were stakeholders involved in developing this grant proposal and how were their ideas incorporated? - How will stakeholders be involved going forward? - Project Management (30) - How will project be completed on a timely basis? - How will reporting of expenses and hours be correctly reported? - How goals for the project be achieved? - If applicable, how will compliance with Minnesota competitive bid laws be ensured? - Evaluation (20) - Is success of the project clear? - Is evaluation process clear as to methodology? - Impact (15) - What audience are you attempting to reach with your project? - How do you expect to impact the audience you are attempting to reach?
+- Project Details (30) - How well does the project (select as many as applicable but at least one of the following): - Preserve and honor the cultural heritage of Minnesota? - Provide education and student outreach on cultural diversity? - Support the development of culturally diverse humanities programming, including arts programming?

+- Empower communities in building identity and culture, including but not limited to preserving and honoring communities whose Indigenous cultures are endangered or disappearing? - Community Involvement (25) - O How were members of the community/board involved in developing this grant proposal and how were their ideas incorporated? - O How will the community/board be involved going forward? - Project Management (25) - O How will the project be completed on a timely basis? - O How will the reporting of expenses and hours be correctly reported? - O How will the goals for the project be achieved? - O Does the budget submitted align with the proposed project? - o Is the budget in MHC's required template? - o Are the itemized expenses detailed, clear and consistent with Legacy? - o If applicable, how will compliance with Minnesota competitive bid laws be ensured? - Evaluation & Impact (20) - o Is the success of the project clear? - o Is the evaluation process clear as to methodology? - O What audience are you attempting to reach with your project? - O How do you expect to impact the audience you are attempting to reach? - O What steps are you taking to maximize your desired impact?